-Those really looking to get off the beaten track can’t get any further from it than the Lau Islands of Fiji!
+Those really looking to get off the beaten track can’t get any further off it than the Lau Islands of Fiji!
 This large group of very tiny islands is home to some of Fiji’s most remote islands where getting there is all part of the adventure.
-Fiji Airways operates flights to the islands from Suva once a week landing on a grassy hill.
-Alternatively, seaplanes and helicopters are the most popular way to get to the Lau Islands.
-By boat, you will need to take the ferry from the island of Taveuni just south of Vanua Levu, Fiji’s second largest island.
-The trip almost takes a whopping 24-hours stopping at various islands along the way.
-So once you get to paradise, what is there to do?
-We’ll go through some of the highlights in this list of things to do in the Lau Islands!
+Untouched reefs with an abundance of marine life, remote villages with a unique Fijian and Tongan culture, uninhabited islands, limestone cathedral caves… Need we go on?
+Check out some of the experiences the Lau Group has to offer in this list of the best things to do in the Lau Islands.

 Remember, the Lau Islands are certainly not touristy.
 You won’t find any restaurants or shops and only three of the islands have tourist accommodation.
 Nevertheless, we’ll list those in our 5 Hotels in the Lau Islands so you know all your options.
 Plus, check out our Guide to the Lau Islands for more advice.